-To complete an academic CEMS term, students must successfully pass a total of minimum 24 ECTS credits during the term.
+To complete an academic CEMS term, students must successfully pass a minimum of 24 ECTS credits during each term.
 Students are responsible for taking a sufficient number of credits in each term.
 Failing to fulfil the minimum credit requirement will result in failing the MIM Programme.
 Please note: based on the structure of the specific local M.Sc. & MIM combination at the home schools, students spend one or two academic terms abroad.